Skip to main contentSkip to navigation

 For software issues (deleted files, corrupted filesystem), a capable local shop can help.
 For mechanical failures (clicking, beeping, not spinning), go directly to a specialized lab.
 Many local shops will tell you the same thing: they'll need to send it out anyway.

-Questions to Ask Before Sending Your Drive
+What Questions Should You Ask Before Sending Your Drive?

 Ask these eight questions before committing to any recovery service.
 A qualified lab answers all of them directly; an unqualified one deflects or gives vague responses.
+The answers should name evaluation fees, no-data-no-fee terms, PC-3000, DeepSpar, clean bench filtration, binding quotes, timelines, failure boundaries, and outsourcing.

 1. Do you charge for evaluation or diagnosis?Qualified labs offer free evaluation because they are confident in their ability to recover.